geoschem/geos-chem-shared-docs/supplemental-guides/coards-guide.rst

 #####################################

-On this page we discuss how you can generate netCDF data files in the proper format for HEMCO and and GEOS-Chem:
+On this page we discuss how you can generate netCDF data files in the proper format for HEMCO and and GEOS-Chem.

 .. _coards-guide-coards: